 “Well,” his friend tells him.
 “I can tell you this with all my heart.
 I have been to the bottom.
 And I’m glad to report, that the bottom is solid.”

 This week I had conversations with friends in the Sabbath Moment community whose worlds have been rocked.
 Derailed.
 So, in good form I put on my Pastor hat, and hope to find the right words.
 But too often, my Pastor hat disconnects me from my own brokenness.
 You see if I’m honest, I am where they are.
-And I need to speak from that place, to be honest about and embrace that brokenness.
+And I need to speak (and gratefully am more comfortable speaking) from that place, to be honest about and embrace that brokenness.
 What James Hollis calls an appointment with our own soul.

-We are invited to make our wounds into sacred wounds.
+Here’s what I do know: We are invited to make our wounds into sacred wounds.
 If we cannot, we invariably become cynical, negative, or bitter.
 This much is true; if we do not transform our pain, we will most assuredly transmit it—usually to those closest to us: our family, our neighbors, our co-workers, and, invariably, the most vulnerable, our children.
-(Thank you Richard Rohr.)

 Toward the end of Leonard Bernstein’s musical work entitled Mass, there is a scene in which the priest is richly dressed in magnificent vestments.
 He is lifted up by the crowd.
 He is carrying a splendid glass chalice in his hands.
 Suddenly the human pyramid collapses and the priest comes tumbling down.